z-ct/autonomous/artifacts/leadership_for_studio/Team_Contract.md

 Creating a trustworthy autonomous transaction network that benefits both buyers and sellers fairly.

 Team Goals:
--create a narrative complete product
+- create a narrative complete product
--generate interest in the topic among our peers and investors -learn how to effectively pitch a new company/product -make lifetime friends/colleagues to exploit later in life
+- generate interest in the topic among our peers and investors
+- learn how to effectively pitch a new company/product
+- make lifetime friends/colleagues to exploit later in life

 Role Assignment and Expertise:
 Roles: